delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Your number one goal as a speaker is to take an idea that means a lot to you and convey this idea to people listening.

+Make it a story (seriously).
+Stories make people emotional.
+Emotion makes your listeners interested in you.

+Any good story needs a character the audience can sympathise with.

+Use humour in your presentation.
+Make the audience laugh, it'll make them more interested in your presentation.

 # Preprojects